Keeping It Simple Italian

 • Sugar.
 Granulated sugar.

-1. To assemble your amaretto tiramisu, begin by dipping the ladyfingers into the Amaretto and coffee mixture then layering them in an 8 x 8 dish until you have created an even base.
+• First Layer- begin by dipping ladyfingers into the Amaretto and coffee mixture then layering them in an 8 x 8 dish until you have created an even base.
 You can also just brush each ladyfinger with a mixture of espresso and amaretto liqueur if you prefer.

-3. Finish off with a generous sprinkle of cocoa powder or shaved chocolate on top for that classic tiramisu look and flavor.
+3. Dust with cocoa powder: Finish off with a generous sprinkle of cocoa powder or shaved chocolate on top for that classic tiramisu look and flavor.

 Variations

-You can make this Amaretto tiramisu into individual servings if you prefer.
-Instead of using a large baking dish like this one, just divide the ingredients into 6-8 individual cups (depending on size) and layer the same way.
+• Make the tiramisu in individual cups: You can make this Amaretto tiramisu into individual servings if you prefer.
+Instead of using a large baking dish, just divide the ingredients into 6-8 individual cups (depending on size) and layer the same way.

 If you like this easy tiramisu recipe, you may also like these other Italian desserts: